srinivas-nahak/bmi-calculator-app/README.md

 - [x] Shows you your BMI along with a message
 - [x] Adapts the UI according to the screen size.

-## Contributions

-If you've found an error in the project, please file an issue.

-Patches are encouraged and may be submitted by forking this project and submitting a pull request.

 ## License